In these paragraphs we are going to explain how we calculate savings and why they often do not correspond to the withholding you see in your payroll.

 This is repeated for any gross salary:

-Cobee is not magic: The savings you see in your app, although subject to particular conditions, is real.
-It is applied to each purchase you make of products included in Cobee and generates significant savings.
-In spite of this, you do not see its impact month after month directly on your paycheck.
+The savings you see in your app, although subject to special conditions, are real.
+It is applied to every purchase you make on products included in Cobee and generates significant savings.
+However, you don't see its impact on your payroll month by month.

-*All explanations are generic and simplified for ease of understanding: Not all factors affecting the gross of a salary are taken into account.
+*All explanations are generic and simplified for ease of understanding: They do not take into account all the factors that affect the gross of a salary.

-**There are cases in which the savings shown in Cobee are not approximate: Special fiscal situations such as disabilities, the change of company in the middle of the fiscal year or receiving other income that does not come from work.
+**There are cases in which the savings shown in Cobee are not approximate: Special tax situations such as capital losses, changing companies in the middle of the fiscal year or receiving other income that does not come from work.